SpikingBrain: Spiking Brain-inspired Large Models: Results

 \subsection{Long-context Efficiency}

 Beyond task performance, we also place particular emphasis on the efficiency of our models in long-sequence inference.
 Benefiting from the integration of (hybrid) linear attention with the MoE mechanism, both SpikingBrain models exhibit substantial inference speedups.
 Since the 7B model is more compact and shows stronger efficiency gains, we adapt it to the HuggingFace framework with multi-device sequence-parallel inference (ZeCO + p2p), successfully supporting efficient prefill up to 4M tokens.
-As shown in Table~\ref{tab:ttft_sp} and Figure~\ref{fig:speed_bench_sp}, at an input length of 1M tokens, the SpikingBrain-7B model achieves a 26.5× speedup in TTFT (Time to First Token) compared with the Qwen2.5 baseline using full attention and all-to-all communication.
+All measurements reported in Figure~\ref{fig:speed_bench_sp} and Table~\ref{tab:ttft_sp} are conducted on NVIDIA H100 GPUs and averaged over 10 runs.
+As shown in Figure~\ref{fig:speed_bench_sp} and Table~\ref{tab:ttft_sp}, at an input length of 1M tokens, the SpikingBrain-7B model achieves a 26.5× speedup in TTFT (Time to First Token) compared with the Qwen2.5 baseline using full attention and all-to-all communication.
 Due to resource limitations and the number of attention heads, Qwen2.5 is difficult to evaluate at 4M tokens.
 Based on the fitted scaling curve, we conservatively estimate a speedup of over 100×.
-Moreover, as sequence length and GPU count increase proportionally, the time overhead of our model remains nearly constant.
-These results clearly demonstrate the scalability and superiority of our approach in ultra-long-sequence scenarios, providing strong support for the deployment of more efficient large language models in practical applications.
+Moreover, as sequence length and GPU count increase proportionally, the time overhead of our 7B model remains nearly constant.
+These results demonstrate the scalability and superiority of our approach in ultra-long-sequence scenarios, providing strong support for the deployment of more efficient large language models in practical applications.